dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/bigquery-configs.md

 ### The `intermediate_format` parameter
 The `intermediate_format` parameter specifies which file format to use when writing records to a table.
 The default is `parquet`.
-This parameter became configurable when the default write method changed from `direct` to `indirect` to support partitioning and clustering.

 </VersionBlock>